msalafia/deblog/README.md

 In the example above, we are configuring the deblog instance saved in the variable `dlog` in order to expose two custom logging methods named `foo` and `bar`, respectively.
 We are also specifying that the log `foo` will provide a logging level of **debug**, whilst the log `bar` will provide a logging level of **log**.
 The logging levels here are just the names of the methods that will be called on the **console** object wrapped by the deblog instance.
 Therefore, `console.debug()` and `console.log()` will be called for each call of `dlog.foo()` and `dlog.bar()`, respectively.

 Both logging methods are configured with a `tag` that will be printed at the beginning of each print in the console.
-As you can see for the **foo** log, you can customize a tag as you prefer.
+As you can see for the **foo** log, you can define a custom function that returns a string representing a timestamp that will be printed before the tag.
 Furthermore, both logs are enabled using the `enabled` property in the configuration.
 Omitting such a property will enable the log by default.

 Once created, a Deblog instance can be used like this: